The sun had gone down before Maura saw Jane again that day.

 "Oh, poor man!
 Is he all right?"

-"Doing better now, apparently.
-He was still present enough to feel bad about possibly letting you down, so…" A third sigh, and Korsak wiped his brow, wishing he had a shot of bourbon to get him through all this.
-"So Callahan sent another man down here to take his place, which is to say your place, temporarily, while you were gone."
+"Doing better now.
+He was still present enough to feel bad about letting you down, so…" A third sigh, and Korsak wiped his brow, wishing he had a shot of bourbon to get him through all this.
+"So Callahan sent another man down here to take his place, which is to say your place, while you were gone."

 "This Dr. Pike person?
 All right, so what does he have to do with Jane?"

-Finally lifting his eyes to meet Maura's, Korsak said heavily, "Pike is the reason Jane can still use her hands."
+Finally lifting his eyes to meet Maura's, Korsak said, "Pike is the reason Jane can still use her hands."

-"I don't know how much about that night Jane's told you," Korsak said softly.
-"But suffice it to say it changed the course of her life, and obviously not in a good way.
+"I don't know how much about that night Jane's told you," Korsak said.
+"But suffice it to say it changed the course of her life.
 I could tell she was uncomfortable every time Pike saw her afterwards, tried to check up on her.
 I think she was ashamed."

 "Of what?"
 Maura asked breathlessly.
 "He saved her—shouldn't she be grateful to him for that?
 Shouldn't she want to see him because of it?"

 Korsak was shaking his head before Maura even finished asking the question.
 "He didn't save her, I did," he said, and he was able to do so without making it sound puffed up.
 "And make no mistake, Maura, Jane was embarrassed around me, too, for a long time.
 But I'd been close to her family before it happened, and I think that helped.
 She distanced herself for a while, but not completely.
 She'd never known Pike, though.
 Not really.
 She'd never needed a doctor before that night.
 So…"